18F/api-standards/README.md

 * gathering usage statistics (analytics)

 Keys managed by api.data.gov can be re-used with other APIs hosted by this service, which reduces complexity for users.
 This service also allows the use of a DEMO_KEY for unauthenticated access, without keys, which reduces the "Time To First Hello World" for developers using your API.

+_Exceptions: Not required for SOAP APIs.
+However, it may still provide value to your SOAP API._

 ### 3. Provide Support For Versioning
 All APIs must support versioning.
 The recommended method of versioning REST APIs is to include a major version number in the URL path.
 For example "/v1/".
 An example of this method can be found at: https://gsa.github.io/sam_api/sam/versioning.html.